 - 1. Unfunded capital projects that have been programmed and are ready for contract letting - 2.
-Capital projects programmed for construction that will be ready for contract letting in the immediate future - 3.
+Capital projects programmed for construction that are ready for contract letting within the immediate future - 3.
 Projects involving traffic operation or system management improvements - 4.
 Projects programmed for right-of-way acquisition - 5.
 Projects programmed for preliminary engineering and/or advanced studies